 The UPSC Prelims is the first step in getting closer to your IAS dreams.
 The 2019 IAS exam process commenced with the civil services preliminary exam, which was held on 2nd June.
-The results of the same are expected in a couple of week’s time.
+The results of the same were out on 12th July 2019.
 In this article, you can get a brief analysis of the 2019 prelims papers (GS I), and understand the trend the UPSC has been following in setting up the question paper each year.

 UPSC Exam Analysis 2019 – Subject-wise Breakup